-The global electric vehicle market has taken a huge leap forward in the past decade.
-But even though we’ve already seen some incredible growth in the number of EVs worldwide, industry predictions would suggest that we’ve only just scratched the surface.
+The global electric vehicle market share has taken a tremendous leap forward in the past decade, and we expect the trend to accelerate exponentially.
+Even though we’ve already seen some incredible growth in the number of EVs worldwide, electric car industry predictions would suggest that we’ve only just scratched the surface.

 Let’s start by looking at some historical data about the development of the global EV market.

 1. Historical data of the global EV market

 To understand the current situation of the EV sector, let’s look at what happened in the past couple of years.

 In 2019, the number of light electric vehicles globally was only 9 % higher than in 2018.
 This was a clear deviation from the growth rates of the previous six years, which were between 46% and 69%.

 The reasons for this shift were due to the decrease in sales in the second half of 2019 in the two largest markets, China and the USA.
 But even with the stagnant growth in the two largest markets, global EV sales still grew, largely in part to Europe, which saw 44% growth.